-- School Literacy Pyramid developed (all students have access to a continuum of support). - Small group instruction occurs daily. - o Purposeful Home Reading Program. - Lessons incorporate a range of instructional strategies to meet the needs of each learner. - o Provide opportunities for STEM learning to enhance literacy instruction. - Refining processes for teachers to collaboratively plan/design, deliver, and assess learning activities that will address literacy outcomes of the new curriculum. - Explicit instruction of reading and writing strategies. - School wide literacy interventions. - Use of classroom, division, and provincial assessments to guide instruction. - Resources that accurately reflect and demonstrate the strength and diversity of First Nations, Metis and Inuit are incorporated. - Teacher Inquiry Professional Growth Plans align with school outcomes.
+- School Literacy Pyramid developed (all students have access to a continuum of support). - Small group instruction occurs daily. - Purposeful Home Reading Program. - Lessons incorporate a range of instructional strategies to meet the needs of each learner. - Explicit instruction of reading and writing strategies. - School wide literacy interventions. - Use of classroom, division, and provincial assessments to guide instruction. - Resources that accurately reflect and demonstrate the strength and diversity of First Nations, Metis and Inuit are incorporated. - Teacher Inquiry Professional Growth Plans align with school outcomes.